-Fire Stations 42 (Downtown Headquarters) and 45 (Canyon Park) will be completely replaced by new, modern stations using funds from a voter-approved bond worth $35.5 million.
+Fire Stations 42 (Downtown Headquarters) and 45 (Canyon Park) will be completely replaced by new, modern stations using funds from a voter-approved bond worth $35.5 million, and $2.5 million in funds from future fire impact fees.
 The buildings will allow the Fire Department to continue providing you and the greater Bothell community with exceptional service for the next 50 years.

 New Station Benefits: